-Sharon Hartwick is a real estate agent with William Pitt Sotheby’s International Realty and Vice President on the Kent Library Association Board.
+Sharon Hartwick is a real estate agent with William Pitt Sotheby’s International Realty and Co-Vice President on the Kent Library Association Board.
 She heads the Directors and Personnel Committee and serves on the Benefit, Programs’ and Strategic Planning Committees.

 Sharon and her husband, Tony, a sculptor and art teacher, have lived in South Kent since 2002.
 Previously she was a weekender in Litchfield County and Creative Director in the advertising business in New York City, working at various agencies, including Young & Rubicam, Interpublic Group and Della Femina.
 She graduated from the University of Minnesota and has a master’s degree from Columbia University’s School of Journalism.